online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 4. Do a quick search on Innovate Connect for any frameworks or examples of "opportunity/threat analysis" or "strategic recommendations."
+**(Narrator Persona)**
+Once again, you strategically leverage Innovate Solutions' internal resources.
+You navigate back to Innovate Connect and use the search bar, inputting terms like "strategic opportunities threats framework," "SWOT analysis template," or "recommendation briefing guide."

+Your proactive search pays off.
+You quickly locate a 'Strategic Analysis Toolkit' which includes a detailed guide on conducting Opportunity and Threat (O&T) analyses, often as part of a broader SWOT framework.
+It outlines criteria for defining each, emphasizing impact and feasibility.
+Additionally, you find a 'Recommendation Brief Template' that structures how to present strategic recommendations, encouraging clarity, conciseness, and linking them back to identified opportunities or threats.
+These resources are invaluable, providing a structured approach to a potentially open-ended task.
+You save these templates and guidelines to your project folder for easy access.

+It's now **10:05 AM**.
+You've got a clear understanding of the task, and excellent frameworks to guide your work.
+The office continues its steady hum, and the sun is higher in the sky.

+What's your next move?

+1. Open the newly saved templates and begin populating them with opportunities, threats, and recommendations based on your market data notes.
+2. Review your 'Market & Competitor Analysis Notes' again, specifically looking for points that can be translated into opportunities or threats.
+3. Take a brief break to mentally outline the potential opportunities and threats before committing them to the template.
+4. Consider if you need to gather any further specific data points from the market research to strengthen your arguments.

+You can select 1, 2, 3, 4, or type your own course of action.